Apply For Housing - Frequently Asked QuestionsFind answers to a number of frequently asked questions about Gateway to Homechoice

 - Information about medical conditions if relevant to your housing application

 What happens after I have completed the application form?

 The relevant local authority will assess your housing needs and will ask you to provide supporting evidence for your application, including proof of identity for all household members, proof of your address, a reference from your current landlord, proof of your income and other financial details and any other supporting information requested by the local authority.

 Once you have provided the local authority with all of the relevant information requested, your application will be activated and you will receive an email or letter informing you which Band you have been placed in, what your effective date is and what size property you are eligible for.

 What happens if I don’t provide the required documents?

-If you do not provide the required documents within 28 days of the local authority requesting them then your application will be cancelled.
-If you have a problem getting the requested information within 28 days because you are waiting for a new birth certificate or passport to be sent to you please discuss this with the relevant local authority
+If you do not provide the required documents within 28 days of the local authority requesting them then your application will be closed.
+If you have a problem getting the requested information within 28 days because you are waiting for a new birth certificate or passport to be sent please discuss this with the relevant local authority.

 Do I need to renew my application each year?

 Yes, once a year you will be asked to renew your application to check that all of the information we hold about you is accurate.
 If you do not renew your application within 28 days, we will close your application.

 How long will it take for me to get housed?